germinateplatform/germinate-data-templates/trials-data/README.md

 ## Updates

+### 2023-02-10

+The `Rep` column is now required to contain a value.
+Even if you're not using reps, please fill the column with something like "1".

 ### 2021-08-25

 The way the `Rep` column is used has changed.
 Before Germinate would automatically generate Plant/Plot level germplasm for each rep. This will no longer happen.
 Please fill the column with `1` if you don't have any reps and use the rep number if you do.